|City:||Vancouver, BC, Canada|

 This is the first show of The Game tour, which would turn out to be Queen's longest tour of North America.
 Since it is their current single, Play The Game is most likely performed for the first time at this show.
 It would be played at virtually every show through 1982.

 'The Game' album is also released today.
 Freddie Mercury would later state it was his favourite Queen album.

-Freddie Mercury's image has changed greatly, as he has grown a moustache.
-Many fans would react negatively to this, as is evidenced by the razors thrown onto the stage at many shows over the next few months.
-Later in the tour, Freddie would often ask audiences what they thought of his new image, and he would usually receive a mixed response, after which he'd pledge in one way or another to keep the moustache where it is.
+Freddie's image has changed greatly, as he has grown a moustache.
+Many fans would react negatively to this transition to the macho gay look of the time, particularly evidenced by the razors thrown onto the stage at many shows over the next few months.
+On some nights Freddie would often ask audiences what they thought of his new look, usually receiving a mixed response, after which he'd pledge in one way or another to keep the moustache as it is.

 Roger Taylor reflected on this period in a 2011 Sun interview: "He had some great-looking girlfriends and we were all jealous.
 Then he grew the moustache which represented the gay look.
 We got more publicity out of him growing that than if we'd all ridden naked down Oxford Street on an open-top bus."

 Freddie has, however, entered a golden period for his voice.
 From late 1979 to 1982 he would be at the peak of his powers in concert, using his voice to great extents on most nights, singing creatively and passionately.
 Songs like Now I'm Here and Somebody To Love would become building blocks for his stage persona, something which he would master by 1986.
 He began smoking during this period though, and its effects would take its toll on his voice by 1984.
 In the meantime, this is Freddie Mercury in his prime.